jbstephens/dreamlets/replit.md

 - July 09, 2025.
 Added classy account creation stripe at bottom of story pages for non-logged in users with "Save My Story" call-to-action
 - July 09, 2025.
 Updated account creation messaging to clarify "5 total stories per month" instead of just "5 total stories" for accuracy
 - July 09, 2025.
 Fixed critical issue where guest users lost their first story after creating accounts - implemented guest session data migration system that transfers kids, characters, and stories from guest sessions to newly authenticated user accounts
 - July 10, 2025.
-Increased story limit for non-logged users from 1 to 5 stories within first 30 days - guests can now create up to 5 stories before needing to authenticate, with automatic 30-day expiration of old stories
+Increased story limit for non-logged users from 1 to 5 stories within first 30 days - guests can now create up to 5 stories before needing to authenticate, with automatic 30-day expiration of old stories (later reduced to 3 free stories)
 - July 10, 2025.
 Replaced Replit OAuth with simple email/password authentication to fix guest data migration issues and improve user experience
 - July 10, 2025.
 Restored proper page structure: `/` for homepage/marketing, `/create` for story creation interface (shared by guests and authenticated users), with stories persisting permanently only for authenticated users
 - July 11, 2025.
 Implemented comprehensive Google Analytics tracking across all pages with automatic page view tracking, custom event tracking for user actions (registration, login, story creation, CTA clicks), and proper GA4 integration